Gitoffthelawn/ChromeXPIPorter/README.md

 > Always act prudently and at your own risk.

 > [!IMPORTANT]
-> This extension does not work in the regular version of Firefox.
+> I recommend using this extension with the following supported browsers.
-> Make sure to use following browsers.
+> It will work with the regular version of Firefox, but additional steps are required.

 # Tested browsers
 * Floorp (Recommended)